TrovaTrip Blog

 Tip 2: Go at your own pace.
 It can be exciting and exhilarating when you're in a new country where you just want to experience everything!
 But it's okay if you have days where you just want to lounge around and watch Netflix in bed.
 Traveling is meant to be fun, not stressful!
 So if things don't go as planned or your plans change, don't stress.
 Just enjoy being on new soil.

 Tip 3: Have an open heart.
 Whenever we talk about solo traveling as women, all we ever talk about is how to stay safe.
-It's important of course, but it's also important to cultivate new experiences in the countries you're visiting.
+It's important, of course, but it's also important to cultivate new experiences in the countries you're visiting.
 As long as you're using common sense and you have good judgment, say yes to things you normally wouldn't.
 Some of my best experiences happened when I felt safe enough to say yes.
 I was able to create memories that will last me a lifetime."

 Alea Simone, @thetraveltaurus